cronosun/liquesco-rust/README.md

 This validates the built-in liquesco schema against itself.

-## `gen-schema/src/tests`
+## `gen-doc/src/tests`

-Takes the liquesco schema and prints the generated HTML documentation to std out.
+Takes the liquesco schema and prints the generated ascii doc to std out.
 Use

 ```shell
 cargo test -- --nocapture